akshaykrishna47/SC1015/README.md

 ### Models Used
 1. Linear Regression
-2. Neural Network - MLP
+2. Neural Network - LSTM
-3. Neural Network - LSTM
+3. Neural Network - MLP
 4. Random Forest

 ### Conclusion
-Using the MLP model, we noticed that downloads affected the IMDb rating the most.
-An interesting insight we had was that the MLP algorithm provided us with the most accurate results.
-This shows that the MLP neural network should be used for cases like this.
+* Different models yield different accuracies in predicting ratings
+* Amongst all the models used (linear regression, LSTM, MLP, random forest) the MLP algorithm provided us with the most accurate results
+* From the MLP model, we discovered that the 'downloads' variable had the greatest influence on movie ratings

 ### What we learnt from this project
-We learnt how to clean, process, take samples and run tests on the dataset.
-Moreover, we learnt to recognise which algorithm should be used for what cases.
-For example, Random Forest is more suitable for catagorial variables.
-Lastly, we learnt how to check the accuracy of our models, which will allow us to ensure the quality of our research in the future.
+*  We learnt how to clean, process, take samples and run tests on the dataset
+*  We learnt that different models are suitable for different cases.
+For example, Random Forest is more suitable for categorical variables
+*  Various methods of undersampling and oversampling
+*  The implementation and workings of neural networks and random forest models
+*  Checking the accuarcy and reliability of our results through data visualisation and metrics such as mean squared error

 ### References
 * https://www.kaggle.com/datasets/arsalanrehman/movies-dataset-from-piracy-website